Scripture Reading: Psalms 60 - 62 …

 David goes on in Psalm 62 to declare his faith in this God: "My soul finds rest in God alone; my salvation comes from Him.
 He alone is my Rock and my salvation; He is my fortress, I will never be shaken" (62:1-2).
 Can you say that?
 At this moment do you have confidence that nothing and no one can cause you to fall because it is God Himself who holds you up?
 Listen again to David's words as he speaks to himself: "Find rest, O my soul, in God alone; my hope comes from Him.
 He alone is my rock and my salvation; He is my fortress, I will not be shaken.
 My salvation and my honor depend on God; He is my mighty rock, my refuge" (60:5-7).

 This is the truth that sets us free and leads us home where one day we will live in His perfect presence forever.
 One day every knee will bow and every tongue will confess that Jesus is Lord.
-Many will meet Him that day for the first time … as their Judge.
-But for those who have received God's grace, there is no fear, for "there is no fear in love.
-But perfect love drives out fear, because fear has to do with punishment" (I John 4:18).
-We believe and know that Jesus took our place and bore our punishment and "by His wounds we are healed" (Isaiah 53:5).
+While many face His judgment, we who believe know that Jesus took our place and bore our punishment and "by His wounds we are healed" (Isaiah 53:5).
 Praise the Lord for leading us to the Rock, our Savior and our Lord!!

 "O Lord my God, in YOU do I put my trust.
 I declare today that my hope is in You because You have opened my eyes to see Your glory and have drawn me near through Your Son Jesus Christ.
 Thank You for sending Your Spirit to change my mind and my heart and to move me to believe in Jesus and to live for Him.
 Finish Your work in me, O Lord, that I may be Your instrument to declare Your praises and to lead others to the Rock that is higher than I!
 In Jesus' name, Amen"